Cupping Therapy For Stress

 When either feeling starts to manifest more intensely or regularly, it might be time to check out your nearest cupping therapy centre…

-How does cupping therapy help with stress and anxiety?
+how does cupping help with stress + anxiety?

 I know, placing small glass jars on your skin and getting a few hickeys on your back doesn’t sound like it could do much for stress or anxiety, but it is.